nem0/LumixEngine/docs/shaders.md

 ## Directives

-We supports specific directives within HLSL source code.
+We support specific directives within HLSL source code.
 These directives begin with `//@` and must be the only content on the line, aside from any leading whitespace.
 For details on how these directives are parsed, refer to `ShaderPlugin::compile`.
+Directives serve as an interface for materials.
+They also inform the shader compiler whether the HLSL files contain a compute shader or a vertex + pixel shader.

 ```hlsl
 // this is just a comment